The Clinical AI Field Guide

 Welcome

-It accompanies the MPHY 6120 course at the University of Pennsylvania, but stands alone for anyone seeking to understand how AI is transforming healthcare.
+It accompanies the MPHY 6120 course at the University of Pennsylvania, but stands alone for anyone ready to move from consuming AI tools to building and shipping them.

 Who This Book Is For